rm3l/maoni/README.md

   }
 ```

-You can write your project in any JVM language of your choice (e.g., [Kotlin](https://kotlinlang.org/), as with [maoni-github](https://github.com/rm3l/maoni-github)), as long as the callback implementation can be called from Maoni.
+You can write your project in any JVM language of your choice (e.g., [Kotlin](https://kotlinlang.org/), as with [maoni-slack](https://github.com/rm3l/maoni-slack) and [maoni-github](https://github.com/rm3l/maoni-github)), as long as the callback implementation can be called from Maoni.

 ## In use in the following apps